zaiisao/Documentation/en/Audio Broadcast/media_relay_windows.md

 - The audiences in the relay channels can see and hear all hosts.

 Co-hosting across channels applies to scenarios such as an online singing contest, where hosts of different channels interact with each other.

+## Sample project

+We provide an open-source demo project that implements [channel media relay](https://github.com/AgoraIO/API-Examples/tree/dev/3.2.0/windows/APIExample/APIExample/Advanced/CrossChannel) on GitHub.
+You can try the demo and view the source code.

 ## Implementation